 That seems like such a daunting task though, right?
 Some women might start at the beginning, in Genesis, or, maybe, the first book of the New Testament.
 Whichever book you choose is fine, as long as you do it!

 Here’s a recent post called Can writing out the Bible help your faith?
 I’ll answer that question for you…yes, Bible writing can definitely help grow your understanding of God’s Word!

 The Power of Community

-If you would like to join in with other women who love the act of writing out whole books of the Bible, you’re welcome to join us in my Facebook group called Deeper in God Bible Studies.
+If you would like to join in with other women who love the act of writing out whole books of the Bible, you’re welcome to join us in my private network called DIG Bible Study Community.

 - write out whole books of the Bible and